ohayocorp/anemos/README.md

 # Anemos

-Anemos is a CLI tool designed to simplify the management of Kubernetes manifests.
-It lets you define your manifests using JavaScript and TypeScript, enabling you to leverage the full power of the language to generate and manipulate Kubernetes YAML manifests.
+Anemos is a single-binary CLI tool written in Go and designed to simplify the management of Kubernetes manifests.
+It bundles [Goja](https://github.com/dop251/goja) JavaScript runtime and lets you define your manifests using JavaScript and TypeScript, enabling you to leverage the full power of the language to generate and manipulate Kubernetes YAML manifests.